microsoft/emerging-opportunities/Hackathons/learnings/registration/EventGridBestPractices.md

 ### Lesson to be learnt
 In hindsight I guess we got to this point because we didn't have a good design discussion when the api was being created.
 But I'm sure lot of development shops do similar things.
 In order to push code out, the design you think is going to last doesn't really do you any good, OR you just write code without designing at all!
 IT'S OK!
 The point is to *LEARN* from what you have built and try to continuously improve.

+The cloud offers flexibility.
+A light-weight, adaptable design for the cloud is more resilient to changes in feature requirements.
+As your needs change and grow, you are not locked in to the server or license you bought last year, you can scale up, down, out and in whenever you need to and the cost is only for what you use.

 ## The Final Word
 Migrating legacy application architectures to the cloud sometimes requires a shift in perspective and thought-process.
 These cloud-native patterns can seem foreign and complicated at first.
 But with a little time and experience you will start to see the flexibility, scalability, and cost benefits of these designs.

+## About the Authors
+- Phil Jirsa, Sr. Cloud Solution Architect, Microsoft
+- Daniel Kim, Sr. Cloud Solution Architect, Microsoft